GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Introduction

 Our experiments reveal several key insights.
 First, employing scene graph prompts at test-time alone improves performance over the original models.
 Second, training with scene graph supervision yields significant gains in driving performance, and importantly, these improvements persist even when scene graphs are omitted at test-time.
 This indicates that language-based planners can internalize structured relational knowledge during training and leverage it without explicit relational input at inference.
-Finally, we find that leaner abstractions, such as actor-only graphs with pairwise relational links, offer a strong trade-off between semantic fidelity and prompt efficiency, achieving high performance with fewer tokens.
+Finally, we find that leaner scene graph abstractions offer a strong trade-off between semantic fidelity and prompt efficiency, achieving high performance with fewer tokens.

-Our main contribution is a model-agnostic approach that grounds language-based autonomous driving models in explicit relational structure through serialized traffic scene graphs, enhancing structured reasoning over spatial, regulatory, and inter-actor dependencies.
-We systematically evaluate our method across graph abstraction levels, serialization formats, and prompt templates with multiple state-of-the-art language-based driving models to analyze how explicit relational context influences planning behavior and performance.
-This reveals a novel and practical paradigm where models benefit from scene graph supervision during training but operate effectively without it at test-time, avoiding the cost and complexity of test-time scene graphs.
+Our main contribution is a model-agnostic training paradigm that grounds language-based autonomous driving models in explicit relational structure via serialized traffic scene graphs.
+Specifically, our contributions are threefold: (i) \textbf{Model-agnostic relational grounding}, as we propose the first approach to inject structured traffic scene graphs into vision-language planners without requiring architectural changes or specialized encoders. (ii) \textbf{Relational internalization}, where we identify a novel paradigm in which models internalize spatial and causal dependencies during training to achieve significant performance gains even when scene graphs are absent at test-time. (iii) \textbf{Efficient scene representation}, where we define a hierarchy of abstractions and serialization formats that identify the most token-efficient representations for planning without sacrificing driving performance.
+We systematically validate these contributions across multiple state-of-the-art models (LMDrive, BEVDriver, SimLingo) to demonstrate the universal benefit of explicit relational conditioning.